 Hello everyone!
-I have been going through the process of becoming an autonomo (also known as a Freelancer in English) since I am teaching through freelance work (and not on a contract).
+I have been going through the process of becoming an autonomo (or “freelancer” in English) since I am teaching through freelance work.
 As anyone who has dealt with Spanish bureaucracy will know, it can be a nightmare and is very inflexible.
-As I have just finished going through the process, I would like to help others navigate the treacherous waters of the Spanish bureaucratic system.
+I would like to help others navigate the treacherous waters of the Spanish bureaucratic system.
 If you thought bureaucracy in your country was bad, wait until you hear about Spain.
-It isn’t at the level of bribery (at least, not to my knowledge), but inefficiency and a general “I don’t care, not my problem” mentality seems to persist throughout the system.
+It isn’t at the level of bribery, but inefficiency and a general “I don’t care, not my problem” mentality seems to persist throughout the system.
 Don’t become disheartened!
 Push through and eventually, you will be an autónomo too.

-It is important to note here that most of the websites are only available in Spanish and that Google Translator will only get you so far.
-It is recommendable to have a friend who speaks administrative Spanish or one who has already gone through the process to help you out with the following steps.
-Many of those working in the ministries/bureaucracy do not speak other languages besides Castillian Spanish and maybe a local language (like Galego, Basque, or Catalan/Valencian) so don’t automatically count on being able to communicate with them about administrative topics.
+It is important to note here that most of the websites are only available in Spanish; Google Translate will only get you so far.
+I recommend having a friend who speaks administrative Spanish.
+Another option is knowing one who has already gone through the process to help you with the following steps.
+Many of those working in the ministries/bureaucracy do not speak languages other than Castillian Spanish and maybe a local language (Galego, Basque, Catalan, Valencian, etc.).
+You can’t automatically count on being able to communicate with them about administrative topics.

 I have to admit that I was very fortunate.
-I already had a job lined up and when I saw that there were no appointments, I contacted my workplace immediately to ask what I should do.
-Something to note about Spain is that the Good-Old-Boy-Network principle seems to be very important here (in other words, it isn’t necessarily what you know, it is who you know).
-Someone in HR called the local comisaria policia (police station, which is where the NIEs are issued) and got an appointment for me for the next day.
+I already had a job lined up.
+When I saw that there were no appointments, I contacted my workplace immediately to ask what I should do.
+Something to note about Spain is that the Good-Old-Boy-Network principle seems to be very important here.
+In other words, it isn’t necessarily what you know, it is who you know.
+Someone in HR called the local comisaria policia (police station, it issues NIEs) and got an appointment for the next day.
 Without it, I would have been waiting for months for the next appointment.
 However, I must note here that I was the only one without a prior appointment.
 On the website, it says that people without previous appointments will be turned away.
-In reality, people with appointments were served first, but anyone who had enough time could wait until there was an opening.
+In reality, people with appointments went first, but anyone who had enough time could wait until there was an opening.

 Appointment at the comisaria policia

 During the process, you will have to pay approximately €10 (I paid €10.13 as of April 2018) in the middle of the appointment.
 In the middle of your appointment you have to leave with a form that has your information and take it to the nearest bank.
 At the bank, the staff know exactly what to do with the firm, you hand over the money and they confirm that you have paid.
 This form you then take back to the same person in the comisari policia that you had the appointment with and they will physically hand you your NIE which they have just printed on a sheet of either green or white paper (green = permanent, white = temporary) about the size of a debit or credit card.
-The white one needs to be renewed (I believe after 3 months).
+You have to renew the white one (I believe after 3 months).

 Social security (seguridad social)

 So once you successfully have your NIE, you should go immediately to the social security (Seguridad Social) office to register with them.
 Just say you got your NIE and that you would like to register for social security (which is mandatory if you work in Spain).
 This is a simple process that doesn’t need a prior appointment and only requires your passport and your NIE (and copies of both to give in).
-While there, you will have to fill in a form (basically information about yourself, where you are from, where you were born, and where you live in Spain) and then you will receive a certificate saying that you are officially registered with Seguridad Social.
+While there, you will have to fill in a form (information about yourself, country of origin, place of birth, place of residence in Spain) and then you will receive a certificate saying that you are officially registered with Seguridad Social.
 Congrats!
 Two processes down.

 Getting online access

-Once this has been done, you can move onto the next step, which is to register with the tax agency (Agencia Tributaria) as an autonomo.
+Once you complete this, you can move to the next step: registering with the tax agency (Agencia Tributaria) as an autonomo.

-Quick note: if you have been able to do this process quite quickly (lucky you!) as I was able to (as I was under a lot of pressure and a strict deadline to get it done), it may be possible that you are not able to do the online components of the next parts because your NIE has not been propagated to all of the systems that are used in Spain yet.
-If this hasn’t been done, you will not have a cita previa and will need to go in person to the Agencia Tributaria and wait until someone can see you.
+Quick note: if you have been able to do this process quite quickly (lucky you!) as I was able to, it may be possible that you are not able to do the online components of the next parts.
+This is because your NIE does not appear in all of the Spanish systems yet.
+If so, you will not have a cita previa and will need to go in person to the Agencia Tributaria and wait until someone can see you.

 Second quick note: Forms will start asking for the NIF (financial identification number) instead of the NIE.
 For foreigners, your NIE is your NIF, so just write it as you would if it asked for the NIE.
 For Spaniards, the NIF is the same as the DNI.